ravendb/bootcamp/src/unit1/lesson3/README.md

 }
 ````

 RavenDB is schema-less.
-So, we don't need to create any class to load documents
-from the server.
+We don't need to create any class to load documents from the server.

 > When you want to store data in a relational database, you first define a schema -
 a defined structure for the database which says what tables and columns exist and
 which data types each columns can hold.
 With RavenDB, storing and loading data is much
 more casual.

-That's it!
-You are already reading data from the server.

 Here is the complete code of this exercise.